Shikaga/PitchBlackAnalysis/index.md

 It is in this moment that Riddick is most interesting.
 He has seen something that he can't explain.
 For Fry to selflessly go back for the others, even without Riddick's help, intrigues him.

 But their journey is not yet over.
-They return and save the other crew members, but Riddick becomes separated from them, and is ambushed by two aliens.
+They return and save the other crew members, but during the rescue Riddick becomes separated from them and is ambushed by two aliens.

-After their brief fight, Riddick is grievously hurt and alone, and Fry returns from the ship to save him.
+Riddick engages the aliens and is grievously hurt and alone.
+Facing almost certain death, Fry returns from the ship to save him.

 > `FRY: "I said I would die for them.
 Not you"`

-Fry helps Riddick back to his feet, but while helping him back to the ship, she dies herself.
+Fry helps Riddick back to his feet, but while helping him back to the ship, she dies in his place.

 It is difficult to know what the character of Riddick feels at this moment.

-At this point Riddick definitely sees a reflection of himself in Fry.
+Riddick definitely sees a reflection of himself in Fry.
 The pragmatism, the cold exterior.
 And he can only take this as yet more evidence for his own belief that helping others only gets you killed.

 And so while he may seem to blame himself, it is quite possible that he would let her take the blame for her own actions.
 He warned her of the dangers of such a selfless act, and she declared that she was willing to die for them.